deprivation.org undertakes research in a range of areas of social policy:

 - Welsh Index of Multiple Deprivation 2000 (funder: Welsh Assembly)

 Tracking change over time in area deprivation using individual level administrative data

 - The Economic Deprivation Index 1999-2009 for England (funder: DCLG)

 - Dynamics and Characteristics of Deprived Areas (funder: DWP)

 - Tracking Neighbourhoods, 1999-2005 (funder: DCLG)

-Evaluations of national regeneration policies in the UK
+Evaluations of national regeneration policies

 - National Evaluation of the National Strategy for Neighbourhood Renewal (DCLG)